tolentino2025/FireSafeMobile/replit.md

 - **Bottom Tab Navigator** with 4 tabs:
   1. Home - Dashboard with stats and recent activity
   2. Inspections - List of all inspections
-  3. Properties - Company and property management
+  3. Properties - 3-tab layout (Companies, Inspectors, Properties)
   4. Profile - Settings and preferences
 - **Floating Action Button** for creating new inspections